ziminMIAO/DFGaze/README.md

 **To test a model**

-First, place the model paths for gaze, attribute, and texture in the appropriate location.
-You can download them from either Baidu Netdisk or Google Drive.

 `python test.py --gpu_id 0 --outf '../your model path' --id 40`

 **To train a model**

+First, you should download the model of gaze, attribute, and texture, and you can download the "pretrained_cnn_models" from Baidu Netdisk and update the corresponding model file paths.

 `python train.py --resume 0 --gpu_id 1 --lr 1e-5 --outf '../your model path' --niter 100`